AtyangIrukan/alx-system_engineering-devops/0x01-shell_permissions/README.md

-prints the effective name of the current user
+prints all the groups the current user is part of